Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 You can rank the sales representatives by sorting the order totals in descending order.

-Creating a Data Entry Form for an ODBC Database
+Creating a data entry form for an ODBC data source

 This section shows how to create a form that lets OpenOffice users create and display ODBC database records.
 The example form is based around the Northwind Products table.